PBRT/reactogo/README.md

 ## Motivations

-I spent a lot of time to make these differents librairies works together.
-For avoiding to re-do it for every project I'm working on, I decide to build this kickstarter, and update it as soon as needed!
+I spent a lot of time to make these differents librairies work together.
+For avoiding to re-do it for every projects I'm working on, I decide to build this kickstarter, and update it as soon as needed!

 ## Installation